andrew-hardin/cmake-git-version-tracking/README.md

 ## Q: What if I want to track `$special_git_field`?
-Fork the project and modify [git_watcher.cmake](git_watcher.cmake) to track new additional fields (e.g. kernel version or build hostname.
+Fork the project and modify [git_watcher.cmake](git_watcher.cmake) to track new additional fields (e.g. kernel version or build hostname).
 Sections that need to be modified are marked with `>>>`.

 ## Q: Doesn't this already exist?
 It depends on your specific requirements.
-Before writing this, I searched far and wide for existing solutions.
-Each solution I found fell into one of two categories:
+Before writing this, I found two categories of existing solutions:

 - Write the commit ID to the header at configure time (e.g. `cmake <source_dir>`).
   This works well for automated build processes (e.g. check-in code and build artifacts).
-  However, it has one weakness: any changes made after running `cmake` (e.g. `git commit -am "Changed X"`) aren't reflected in the header.
+  However, any changes made after running `cmake` (e.g. `git commit -am "Changed X"`) aren't reflected in the header.

 - Every time a build is started (e.g. `make`), write the commit ID to a header.
-  While this was better than the above, it had one major drawback: any object file that includes the new header will be recompiled -- _even if the state of the git repo hasn't changed_.
+  The major drawback of this method is that any object file that includes the new header will be recompiled -- _even if the state of the git repo hasn't changed_.

-## Q: What's the efficient and accurate solution?
+## Q: What's the better solution?
 We check Git every time a build is started (e.g. `make`) to see if anything has changed, like a new commit to the current branch.
 If nothing has changed, then we don't touch anything- _no recompiling or linking is triggered_.
 If something has changed, then we